RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

 \section{Experiments}

-In this section, we'll show our model's performance on three common Text-to-SQL datasets: Spider \citep{yu-etal-2018-spider}, SParC \citep{yu-etal-2019-sparc} and CoSQL \citep{yu-etal-2019-cosql}.
+In this section, we will show our model's performance on three common text-to-SQL datasets: Spider \citep{yu-etal-2018-spider}, SParC \citep{yu-etal-2019-sparc} and CoSQL \citep{yu-etal-2019-cosql}.
+Besides, we experiment on a more realistic setting of the Spider dataset: Spider-Realistic \citep{deng-etal-2021-structure} to test the generalizability of our model.
+The statistics of these datasets are shown in Table \ref{tab:stat_for_datasets}.
 We also present a set of ablation studies to show the effect of our method on different sized models, as well as the relative contribution of different relations.
-Lastly, we present several case studies to show the effect of introducing relations.
+In addition, we put 2 case studies in Appendix \ref{sec:appendix_case_study}.